thiagomgd/geekosaurblog/src/posts/news/geekosaur-news-24.md

 Legal Eagle made a cool video about the lawyer PoV of this issue.
 But I guess regardless of OGL being necessary or not, and what happens with D&D in the future, it just shows us not to trust WotC, and just go to Paizo or any other publisher for TTRPGs.

 [embed](https://www.youtube.com/watch?v=iZQJQYqhAgY)

+If you (like me) are new to Pathfinder, check these class summaries: https://www.reddit.com/r/Pathfinder2e/comments/xhtc2u/class_summaries_for_new_players_updated_again/

 Some nice tweets on this (links in the image captions)